SupurCalvinHiggins/212-fall-2015/assignments/ha-03/readme.md

 To work on this task, you may develop your own test program.
 We are providing a sample `test_standard.cpp` that you can use as a starting point.
 You can modify the test cases or add new ones as needed to thoroughly test your implementation.
-To compile the test program, you can use the following command:
+To compile the test program, you can use the following command within the `src/` directory:

 ```bash
 # compile the test program